Illinois State 35, Western Illinois 21

 After a scoreless opening frame, Illinois State jumped out to a 14-0 lead when Coprich pounded one in from a yard out 4:23 after Winkler found Chatham on a 4-yard touchdown pass to open the scoring.
 Norvell answered early in the third, connecting with Lenoir on a 42-yard strike 22 seconds into the second half.

-After Coprich’s second touchdown run of the game made it 21-7, Norvell found the end zone twice more to make it 21-21 to close out the third quarter.
-With the Redbirds back in front 28-21 after Colbert’s touchdown catch and the Leathernecks in desperation mode, an apparent catch by Joey Borsellino on 4th-and-21 was ruled incomplete, setting the stage for Coprich’s third score of the day to ice the game.
+After Coprich’s second touchdown rumble of the game made it 21-7, Norvell found the end zone twice more to make it 21-21 to close out the third quarter.
+With the Redbirds back in front 28-21 after Colbert’s touchdown catch and the Leathernecks in desperation mode, an apparent catch by Joey Borsellino on 4th-and-21 was ruled incomplete, setting the stage for Coprich’s third score of the day, which iced the game.